 Punch wrote about us recently and really did a nice job. https://punchdrink.com/articles/wine-x-90s-magazine-courted-early-counterculture/

-And yes in case you wondered, Darryl is still around, still mission-driven and thriving.
+And yes in case you wondered, Darryl is still around, still mission-driven, and thriving.
 We’ll hear from him more later and let him tell his story about what he’s up to.
 It’s cool.
 And he’s still involved with Wine X too, which we love.

-When you reach the end, you go back to the beginning….. and so we’re honored to share Darryl’s August 1996 presentation to the Society of Wine Educator’ annual conference in Portland, Oregon.
+When you reach the end, you go back to the beginning….. and so we’re honored to share Darryl’s August 1996 presentation to the Society of Wine Educators’ annual conference in Portland, Oregon.
 This gives you a nice feel for Wine X’s roots which really aren’t all that unchanged from what we hope to do to engage the Millennial generation too.

 |INTRODUCTION:Fact: Every year in the United States 3.5 million people turn 21 years old — the legal drinking age.